 - Sharing – once you’ve created your visuals, you can share them with others on social media or email directly from your Adobe Spark account.

 All in all, Adobe Spark is a decent tool.
-However, there’s definitely a learning curve that can be challenging for some users to overcome (at least when compared to other sites like Canva).
+However, there’s definitely a learning curve that can be challenging for some users to overcome (at least when compared to other sites like Canva) which is why some users look for its alternatives.
 But it’s not as complicated as Photoshop.

 Adobe Spark Pricing